godinhojoao/aws-clf-c02-content/2_basics.md

 - Is the on-demand delivery of compute power, database storage, applications and other IT resources.
 - Through a cloud services platform with pay-as-you-go pricing.
+  - pay-as-you-go: the same as you do with your electricity bill.
 - Provision exactly the right type and size of computing resources you need.
 - Access as many resources as you need, instantly.
 - Simple way to access servers, storage, databases and a set of application services.